 The Importance of Being Hanuman

-While I was a kid my parents used to tell me: “He is your great grandpa.
-Address him as “Hanumanthabo” (Grandpa Hanuman).
+While I was a kid my parents used to tell me: “He is your great-grandpa.
+Address him as “Hanumanthabo” (in Konkani Language, it means Grandpa Hanuman).
 Ask him for whatever you need.”

 I had felt ashamed.
 Today I regret it.
 I regret that I felt ashamed then.
 For, I didn’t realize the importance of being Hanuman.
 Now I know.
-I have not yet came across as beautiful concept of God as Hanuman represents anywhere in this world.
+I have not yet come across as beautiful a concept of God as Hanuman represents anywhere in this world.

 For the beginners, Hanuman didn’t have both.